Deployment

 2. Test your iOS app.

-During development, you can leverage your developer program agreement with Apple by testing your iPhone, iPad, and iPod touch devices using the Xcode graphical debugger, collecting real-time performance data using Instruments' time line, and contacting Apple technical support when you need help.
+During development, you can leverage your developer program agreement with Apple by testing your iPhone and iPad devices using the Xcode graphical debugger, collecting real-time performance data using Instruments' time line, and contacting Apple technical support when you need help.

 3. Distribute your app.